Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 - no limit of the number of constructors
 - constructors can call other constructors
 - constructors return the initial storage
+- a lot of complexity conveniently hidden behind macros

 ---